 Juniors and seniors interested in learning more about careers have the opportunity to job shadow or intern for credit through the services of the Career Development Council.
-Horseheads' Career Development Representative is Mrs. Lynch and Mrs. Sonsire.
-Students can meet with representatives during the lunch/activity periods of 5/6 and 7/8 two days a week in room 202.
-Students should request an appointment through the Counseling Office or by emailing Mrs. Lynch or Mrs. Sonsire.
+Horseheads' Career Development Representative is Mrs. Lynch.
+Students can meet with Mrs. Lynch during the lunch/activity periods of 5/6 and 7/8 two days a week in the Counseling Office.
+Students should request an appointment through the Counseling Office.